Hand Therapy (Directory and Guide)

 What happens at hand therapy?

-This list is also derived from Hand therapy interventions, outcomes, and diagnoses evaluated over the last 10 years.
+From then on, each session is geared toward achieving your goals.
+Below is a list of types of hand therapy interventions.
+This list is not exhaustive and is derived from Hand therapy interventions, outcomes, and diagnoses evaluated over the last 10 years.

 Education